-Whether you are looking for places to run, walk, picnic or just enjoy what mother nature has to offer this list if for you!
-Singapore has beautiful parks and reservoirs that are open to the public for you to enjoy with friends or family.
-Have a look at our top spots for you to see below.
+Whether you’re looking for places to run, walk or picnic or you’re just keen to enjoy what mother nature has to offer, this list is for you!
+Singapore has beautiful parks and reservoirs that are open to the public for you to enjoy with friends and family.
+Check out some of our top spots, below.

 1. Open to the public from this past April, Windsor Nature Park is one of several new green zones that have been planned around the various reservoirs that occupy the centre of the island.
 The park complements the recently launched Springleaf and Chestnut Nature Parks.
 Covering 75 hectares, Windsor features three new hiking trails (Drongo, Squirrel and Hanguana) and a 150-metre sub-canopy walkway.

 2. The Singapore Botanic Gardens is an impressive oasis of greenery, with terrain varying from rolling lawns to jungle, and plant life from orchids to cacti.
 In 2015, it was inscribed as a UNESCO World Heritage Site, the first and only tropical botanic garden on the list.
 It features the Jacob Ballas Children’s Garden, a special garden for kids, while Symphony Lake is a great spot for families and friends to gather for picnics and open-air concerts.
 For information on events, workshops and tours, visit sbg.org.sg.

 3. Hort Park is a recreational and educational park that includes a variety of show gardens to inspire people who love gardening.
 The nursery sells plants and garden accessories.